leangjia/blender_docs/manual/editors/preferences/interface.rst

 =======

 Region Overlap
    This makes regions overlap the viewport.
-   It means that the *Toolbar* and *Sidebar* regions, will be displayed overlapping the 3D Viewport.
+It means that the *Toolbar* and *Sidebar* regions, will be displayed overlapping the main area.

 Corner Splitting
-   Split & join by dragging from the corners.
+   Split and join by dragging from the corners.
    When disabled, you can use the context menu for area separators to perform these operations.

 Navigation Controls
-   Show navigation controls at top right of the window.
+   Show navigation controls at top right of the area.
    This impacts the 3D Viewport as well as image spaces.

    .. note::